-Happy new year, and this I would say is our first article for the year.
+Happy new year and this I would say is our first article for the year.
 Instead of doing a recap and highlighting the best and worst moments of 2013, we thought it would be refreshing to rather set a pace for the exciting 2014 we are about to embark on.
 We a study observation of what has been going on in the industry in Ghana we thought it would be cool to share pieces of advice that can take 2014 forward.
-And they go as follow (in no particular order)……
+And they go as follows (in no particular order)……

 1/ Turn Up Ontime and Stop Respecting Late People!
 I’ve worked on various shoots and I always purposely book more than one model and designer, if one is late past a certain time I tell her to go home and cancel her participation.
 Lexy Mojo Eyes, owner of Nigeria Fashion Week, actually closes the doors to Nigeria Fashion Week past a certain time despite which celebrity is outside or how empty the venue is.
 This has now got him a show where all guests are in by a certain time.
 Things do not always happen as planned but then there are those that are just disrespectful to those that respect them enough to be early.
 Turn up on time where you need to, do not worry if others are late, clients will soon begin to acknowledge it and in no more than a few rounds it will set you apart from others in your field.
 And take more pride in people sending messages on social media stating their disappointments in missing the early half of an entertaining show than those sending messages disappointed in how long they have waited.

 3/ Network and Stop trying to be supermen and women!
 This is not only unique to the fashion industry.
 You will find many people here are their distributors, tailor, social network managers, pr agent, and more.
 But it doesn’t stop there, some are even their own models, their own fashion show organizers, their own entertainment blogger, their fashion awards event organizer, etc. This doesn’t just go for designers but a whole host of creatives.
-It is understandable that there isn’t much money in the industry and affording extra services is difficult, But in all fields, with the right deals you should be able to create a support base with others that can cater for you.
-Network is key!
+It is understandable that there isn’t much money in the industry and affording extra services is difficult, But in all fields, with the right deals, you should be able to create a support base with others that can cater for you.
+The network is key!

 4/ More professional wanted!
 This point is similar to that above.
-African fashion creatives are great at doing what they do best, somewhere in the mix they are also doing what they don’t do best, which is the non design part.
+African fashion creatives are great at doing what they do best, somewhere in the mix they are also doing what they don’t do best, which is the nondesign part.
 Areas such as marketing, accounting, and everything business relative.
-Being that the fashion industry is not so lucrative and designers and fashion show organizers are not profiting as much, the suit and tie graduates in fields of business, pr, economics and law do not look to fashion when they acquire a degree.
-Most are not looking to sacrifise their time and great job opportunities for a risky business, but little do they know the African fashion industry is a gold mine waiting to explode.
+Being that the fashion industry is not so lucrative and designers and fashion show organizers are not profiting as much, the suit and tie graduates in fields of business, pr, economics, and law do not look to fashion when they acquire a degree.
+Most are not looking to sacrifice their time and great job opportunities for a risky business, but little do they know the African fashion industry is a gold mine waiting to explode.
 Which leaves a lot of beauty with no sales.

 8/ Support African fabrics More!
-When I say African fabrics I don’t mean African print by patterns, I mean fabrics made, produced and woven in Africa.
-I’m not referring to the Chinese fabrics we call African prints, nor the Holland wax fabrics from Vlisco we call African prints, but the fabrics actually made by our local crafts men and print companies.
+When I say African fabrics I don’t mean African print by patterns, I mean fabrics made, produced, and woven in Africa.
+I’m not referring to the Chinese fabrics we call African prints, nor the Holland wax fabrics from Vlisco we call African prints, but the fabrics actually made by our local craftsmen and print companies.
 Designers, you can’t complain about Africans not buying your designs because they go elsewhere when it’s cheaper, and then you turn around and do the same thing when it comes to the resources for your production.
 That’s hypocritical and it also makes you a part of the problem.